I love good traditional brownies, but adding a nice dark beer to them just kicks those rich, chocolate flavors up a few notches.

 - Melt the chocolate in a small bowl and set aside.

 - Add melted butter and sugars to a large mixing bowl and whisk until combined.
 Add eggs one at a time, whisking after adding each.
-Add vanilla and half of the beer reduction.
+Add melted chocolate, vanilla and half of the beer reduction and stir until well combined.

 - Sift flour, cocoa powder and salt together over the wet ingredients.
 Add remaining beer reduction and stir until smooth and well combined.
 Fold in chocolate chips (if desired).